 Edwin Salas Art

 Edwin Salas is dedicated to introducing the world of puppetry, theater, and dance to make dark worlds and talk about difficult themes from personal to political.
-Build Puppets in wood or other materials, teacher of puppetry, puppeteer, writer, dancing, and actor.
+Edwin creates traditional puppets with wood or other materials, as well as block prints, parody bootleg toys, and more!
+He has spent the last 25 years as a performance artist and educator, sharing his works in Belize, Colombia, Costa Rica, Cuba, Ecuador, Guatemala, France, Italy, Mexico, Nicaragua, Poland, Spain, Switzerland, Taiwan, and the United States.

 Edwin Salas / East Asheville, NC